Skip to main content

 Addressing the gender and diversity paradoxes in innovation – towards a more inclusive policy design (AGDA)

-The project consists of a literature study, a synthesis of existing evaluation and monitoring frameworks and gender plans, as well as dialogues and a co-creation platform and networking of Nordic innovation and research funding bodies, their practitioner and key stakeholders and experts.
-The resulting framework will be co-created and tested, with the aim of supporting a more inclusive framework for innovation programming.
+The project consisted of a literature study, a synthesis of existing evaluation and monitoring frameworks and gender plans, as well as dialogues and a co-creation platform and networking of Nordic innovation and research funding bodies, their practitioner and key stakeholders and experts.

 Sami women and sustainable development goal 5: Strategies for gender equality